 How do you see the other genocides that are going on in the world all the time?
 Is it part of the same thing or is the Holocaust unique?

 Elie Wiesel: I think the Holocaust … I make a difference between genocide and Holocaust.
 Holocaust was mainly Jewish, that was the only people, to the last Jew, sentenced to die for one reason, for being Jewish, that’s all.
-In other centuries you could have escaped death by conversion, by /- – -/ away, not here.
-There’s no way, I mean, and therefore that is, I call it wrongly there are now words, Holocaust is the wrong word too.
+In other centuries you could have escaped death by conversion, by running away, not here.
+There’s no way, I mean, and therefore that is, I call it wrongly, there are now words, Holocaust is the wrong word too.

 Elie Wiesel: Killing some Jews but not all Jews.
 But again, a Jew who converted, who simulated, was, at least in some periods, safe.
 Hitler in the beginning did not want to kill all the Jews but he wanted us to have a Germany free of Jews.
 If America had allowed Jews to come in, the British had accepted Jews from Palestine, they were safe.
 But Hitler needed, he didn’t want to kill Jews, he wanted to expel German Jews, and therefore it’s not entirely corroborating your theory.

-And that brings me to the definitive question that you speak about: America, the silence of the world and the total indifference of the world.
+And that brings me to the derivative question that you speak about: America, the silence of the world and the total indifference of the world.
 Actually in Hungary, I think we probably both experienced, to me the great surprise was a total indifference of the majority of the Hungarians about what was going to happen to us and that I would not have expected.
 And we were part of the same culture, we spoke the same language, we loved the language and the literature at least, some of our fathers had been great patriots fighting the wars, therefore one would have expected a little more sympathy, a little more help.
-There was some help but that to me the greatest surprise is not the Nazis, not the killers, and not the /- – -/ but the indifference of the vast majority.
-If you compare to say to the Danish /- – -/.
+There was some help but that to me the greatest surprise is not the Nazis, not the killers, and not the Arrow Cross, but the indifference of the vast majority.
+If you compare to say to the Danish.

 Elie Wiesel: You know I wrote my first book, I published it in 1955, it was in Jiddish and it was called And The World Was Silent.